yegor256/blog/_drafts/xembly-intro.md

 it exists in the document.
 Therefore, if it is absent, our Xembly script will fail with a runtime exception.

-Next, the `ADD` directive on line 2 creates a new XML element, without any children or attributes.
+Next, the `ADD` directive on line 2 creates a new XML element without any children or attributes.
 Then, the `ATTR` directive sets an attribute for this element.
 The code then adds the new child element `name` and sets its text value to `"Donny"` using the `SET` directive.
 Finally, we move our pointer back to `account` element using `UP`, add the `balance` child element and set its value to `"3400"`.